Where are you located?

 Yes!
 Finding the right fit for therapy is important.
 You want to make sure the investment of your time, energy, and resources will be productive for you in reaching your goals.

-To that end, I offer a free 30-minute in-person consultation, which allows us to visit about your needs, answer any questions, and determine if we’re a good fit for working together.
+To that end, I offer a free 30-minute consultation, which allows us to visit about your needs, answer any questions, and determine if we’re a good fit for working together.

 What ages do you work with?